Posted in Drunk Driving Charges on August 27, 2014

 A general perception of drunk driving charges is that they inevitably result in convictions.
 People may ask, “How, after all, can you argue with a blood test or a breath test?”
 Or, “There you are, on camera, flubbing your field sobriety test; how can you argue against a drunk driving conviction?”

-Defending drunk driving cases is one of our core practice areas.
+Defending drunk driving cases is one of our core practice areas as Glendale DUI lawyers.
 To help you decide whether we can help you to defend your legal rights in such a case, we have included an informational web page on our firm’s website.

 Although it can be difficult to defend against DUI accusation, and sometimes the physical evidence can be demoralizing to contemplate, you should never let a first-blush consideration of such evidence deter you from a determined legal defense.
 There are multiple reasons for this.